manasakudumu/portfolio-mkudumu/docs/assignments/assignment3.md

         - comments -= commentId

 ### Concept 4: Reading/ Optimization-ing
-- **Purpose:** Ensures that all content in the app is fully optimized for screen readers, providing enhanced accessibility through clear labeling, logical structure, and streamlined navigation to enable visually impaired users to easily consume and interact with posts and other app elements.
+- **Purpose:** Ensures that all content (messaging, alt-text on posts, etc.) in the app is fully optimized for screen readers, providing enhanced accessibility through clear labeling, logical structure, and streamlined navigation to enable visually impaired users to easily consume and interact with posts and other app elements.
 - **Operational Principle**: Rather than implementing a separate reading mechanism, the app is structured with clear labels, logical flow, and summarized content to make it easier for screen readers to navigate and present information efficiently.
 - **State:**
     - contentStructure: set Page